Fixed Income

 We think the Fed has done a great job managing a soft landing, which will likely be good for credit-related asset classes.
 These asset classes will likely benefit from a re-acceleration of growth sometime next year.
 We also believe lower volatility will help with returns on agency mortgages.

-Q: We have seen money flow out of cash and into bond funds, but there is still a lot of money on the sidelines.
+Q: We've seen money flow out of cash and into bond funds, but there's still a lot of money on the sidelines.
 Are you surprised to see so much cash still in money market funds?

 Q: A lot of investors are worried that they missed the opportunity now that rates are coming down.
 What do you tell clients?
 Where on the curve should investors be looking?